AlieNoori/evogym/README.md

 ## Evogym project
-A Company website for an imaginary gym
+Company website for an imaginary gym

 Built with with React integrated with TypeScript